 Express delivery: Andréanne's story

-That's a subtle baby torpedo, which the Anna-Laberge hospital team caught last week.
+It’s a baby torpedo, which the Anna-Laberge hospital team caught last week.
 He was a baby in a hurry to make his entrance, after having had several false starts.

 Andréanne had told me: “It will be quick!
 For the first, it was quick, this time, as soon as it leaves, we go to the hospital! "